-We have been iterating on our enterprise Java code assistant since early 2025.
+We have been iterating on our enterprise Java code assistant since early 2025, fine-tuning successive base models on our proprietary Java enterprise corpus.
 Our previous best -- a Qwen 2.5 Coder 14B fine-tune -- scored 2.19 on Java enterprise tasks.
-Today, we are reporting a significant step forward with Gemma 4 31B.
+Today, we are reporting a significant step forward: our fine-tune of Google's Gemma 4 31B scores 3.53, a 61% improvement.

 Training Setup